himanshudevrani96/fuel-testing-marketplace/README.md

 This is a public repo for reproducing the broken decoding issue in fuel blockchain.

+# STEPS TO DO
+1. Add the fuel wallet extenstion in your browser
+2. Get some eth from faucet
+3. Connect the wallet
+4. Mint the nft
+5. Sell the Nft
+6. Get the response as an error

 ## Available Scripts

 In the project directory, you can run: